ofiscal/tax.co/website-specification.md

 We have a model of the Colombian tax code.
 We want Colombian citizens to be able to experiment with it -- for instance, changing the VAT rate and seeing the effect on working couples with children.
-For that, we would like you to build a website that wraps a GUI around the model, and set it up on a web hosting platform.
+For that, we would like you to build a website that wraps a GUI around the model, and set it up for us at https://www.a2hosting.com.

 The model takes in a collection of numbers and words, and produces a collection of numbers and images.
 The webpage should be a function of that Python code, and of some documents that specify the model's inputs and outputs.